Sales of prestige beauty products jump 6% post-Brexit

 Yorkshire/North-East is third highest contributor reporting 8.3% of total growth in this period, increasing value sales by 4.3% compared to the same period in 2015, representing 10.8% of the Total Prestige business.

 Fisher concludes: “The sale of prestige beauty products has seen unprecedented growth in the three-month period following Brexit.
 This is great news for retailers and manufacturers both in store and online and represents a huge opportunity for prestige beauty in the upcoming Christmas festive season, however, based on trended insight we do not believe this can be sustained.
-We have already seen that some manufacturers in the news have increased their pricing so it will be an opportunity to review the future ahead with regards to consumer’s ongoing purchasing habits.”If you have any question about "Brexit boost to prestige beauty market" press release, please let us know.
+We have already seen that some manufacturers in the news have increased their pricing so it will be an opportunity to review the future ahead with regards to consumer’s ongoing purchasing habits.”If you have any questions about this press release, please contact us.